 Of course, there are good reasons for employees to leave that have nothing to do with job dissatisfaction.
 A spouse may have been offered a position out of town, or the employee wants to head in a different career direction, for example.
 But imagine that it's simply a straight job change.

-You may want to grill the employee for the reasons for quitting, but as Business Insider notes, they probably aren't going to give you a direct answer.
+You may want to grill the employee for the reasons behind their resignation, but as Business Insider notes, they probably aren't going to give you a direct answer.
 "This offer just came out of the blue, I really wasn't looking," your employee might say.
 But happy employees don't jump ship typically.
 Something is driving the person to leave, and it's likely significant, such as distrust of management, lack of opportunity for growth or working conditions that feel unpleasant.

 Bumping up an employee's compensation might not overcome those concerns.
 You might throw in some other perks — more time off, a new job title — but a smart employee likely has done plenty of research on their own before talking to you.
 And even if you two agree on a large salary bump, you may not be home free.
 What happens if word gets out to other strong employees?
 You could set yourself up for big payroll increases.